Host Tutor Manual

 The InTuition Approach

-Key to the diagnostic process are the Pre-Course Planner and Dynamic Placement Test.
+Key to the diagnostic process are the Pre-Course Planner and Level Test (DPT or Linguapop).
 Please use these on day one to decide:

 Materials